Cheesy Tex-Mex Yellow Squash Casserole (with Leftover Cornbread)

 sprinkling flour over veggies.Pin

-Sprinkle flour over vegetables in the skillet and stir until flour disappears.
+Sprinkle flour over vegetables and stir.

 stirring the sauce until thickened.Pin

-Add milk and stir until smooth and thickened.
+Add milk and stir until thickened.

 adding ingredients to a large pan.Pin